OpenHFT/Chronicle-Map/README.md

 ```

 The `map.getUsing()` method is similar to `map.get()`, but because Chronicle Map stores its data off
-heap, if you were to call get("key"), a new object would be created each time, map.getUsing() works
+heap, if you were to call get("key"), a new object would be created each time. map.getUsing() works
 by reusing the heap memory which was used by the original Object "using".
 This technique provides
 you with better control over your object creation.

 Exactly like `map.getUsing()`, `map.acquireUsing()` will give you back a reference to an value
 based on
-a key, but unlike `map.getUsing()` if there is not an entry in the map for this key the entry
+a key, but unlike `map.getUsing()` if there is no entry in the map for this key the entry
 will be added and the value return will we the same value which you provided. ( The section below
  covers both `map.getUsing()` and `map.acquireUsing()` in more detail )

 #### Off heap storage and how using a Proxy Object can improve performance

-Chronicle Map stores its data off heap.
+ChronicleMap stores its data off heap.
 There are some distinct advantages in using off heap data storage

  * When the off heap data is backed by a memory mapped file, the entire map and its contents are automatically persisted.
 So if you have to restart your system, you won’t lose the content of your map.
- * Off heap data structures are not visited by the garbage collector, with on heap maps like HashMap the garbage collector has to scan your entire object graph ( in fact just the live objects ) to remove garbage, if you are able to keep your on heap footprint low, the garbage collector has a lot less work to do, this in turn improves your performance.
+ * Off heap data structures are not visited by the garbage collector.
+With on heap maps like HashMap the garbage collector has to scan your entire object graph ( in fact just the live objects ) to remove garbage.
+If you are able to keep your on heap footprint low, the garbage collector has a lot less work to do, this in turn will improve performance.
- * Your Chronicle map and your data contained within it is serialised so it can be stored in off
+ * ChronicleMap and its data is serialised so it can be stored in off
-heap memory.
+heap (shared) memory.
 When this memory is shared between processes on the same server,
-the chronicle map is able to distribute entries between processes with extremely low overhead,
+ChronicleMap is able to distribute entries between processes with extremely low overhead.
-as both processes are sharing the same off heap memory space.
-Since your objects are already stored off
-heap ( as a series of bytes ), replicating entries over the network adds relatively low over head.
+This is because both processes are sharing the same off heap memory space.
+Additionaly, since your objects are already stored off heap ( as a series of bytes ), replicating entries over the network adds relatively little overhead.

 For more information on the benefit's of off heap memory, see our article on - [On
 heap vs off